HigherOrderCO/Bend/docs/syntax.md

 - Bit Xor `^=`
 - Mapper `@=`

-The mapper in-place operation applies a function and re-assings the variable:
+The mapper in-place operation applies a function and re-assigns the variable:

 ```python
 x = "hello"